Introduction to time management

 - Share your goals - this increases your motivation because you are making a public commitment and you do not want to let yourself down.

-Set aside definite study times, with equal amounts of time are allocated for each paper per week, that you will keep to, e.g. Sunday 2-5 pm, Wednesday 8-11 pm.
+Set aside definite study times, with equal amounts of time allocated for each course per week, that you will keep to, e.g. Sunday 2-5 pm, Wednesday 8-11 pm.
 Create a pattern of expectation of study at those times.
 Study time should be planned in the same way as you plan leisure, meals, work, sport and exercise and sleep time.

 The D.I.N. rule